What is indolent lymphoma?

 Examples of indolent lymphoma include t zone lymphoma, marginal zone lymphoma, mantle cell and follicular lymphoma.

-T zone lymphoma actually accounts for 12% of all lymphoma in dogs and is likely frequently misdiagnosed as many veterinarians do not have a good understanding of this type of lymphoma.
+T zone lymphoma actually accounts for 12% of all lymphoma in dogs and is frequently misdiagnosed.

 Forty percent of dogs that develop t zone lymphoma are golden retrievers - it is most common in this breed.
 The median age at diagnosis (half are older and half are younger) is 10 years; most dogs have enlarged lymph nodes and an elevated lymphocyte count on blood work.